abtion/rails-template/README.md

 ### Start a new project

 To start up, simply create a new repository on GitHub using this repository as a template.
-(You loose the template's history, adding everything as one initial commit)
+(You lose the template's history, adding everything as one initial commit)

-Alternatively, import the template into a new repository by going to https://github.com/new/import and specify https://github.com/abtion/rails-template.git
-(You retain all template history history)
+Alternatively, import the template into a new repository by going to https://github.com/new/import and specifying https://github.com/abtion/rails-template.git (You retain all template history)

-####

-Set up branch protection rules:
+#### Set up branch protection rules

 - Require status checks before merging.
 - Require branches to be up to date.